First Thing’s First – Seek Medical Attention For Your Injuries

 We’ve built the strongest cases possible for our clients to ensure that they received the compensation they deserved for their injuries and property losses, as well as pain and suffering.
 Our clients have never paid any upfront fees for our help—we simply get to work so they can focus on getting better.

 The Insurance Adjuster is Not Your Friend

 With everything you’re facing, you might be tempted to take an early settlement offer from your insurance company.
 We advise against doing that until you speak to an attorney about the actual worth of your case.
 In the vast majority of insurance claims, lump sum offers are low-ball offers—adjusters offer the smallest possible settlement necessary to close your claim.

 Even if you never go to trial, having an attorney on your side will likely increase the size of your settlement—studies have shown that people who hired a lawyer consistently got larger settlements from insurance companies than people who tried to handle the claim themselves.
 Additionally, lawyers actually fight for your interests.
 Adjusters make a living by limiting what you get.
 Attorneys make a living by maximizing what you get.

 If you want to know if you have a case and how much the insurance company should be offering you, call (888) 498-3023 to speak with a Pennsylvania car accident attorney.
-Since 1922, Handler, Henning & Rosenberg LLP have protected the injured from negligence and predatory insurance practices.
-We have secured hundreds of millions for our clients, helping them improve their lives and secure their futures.
+Since 1922, Handler, Henning & Rosenberg LLC have protected the injured from negligence and predatory insurance practices.
+We have secured tens of millions for our clients, helping them improve their lives and secure their futures.